 Absence Reporting Responsibility and Information

-NLF: Boards must inform staff that KinderSystems began to ship tablets in May 2023 to providers that stated in the Subsidy/Scholarship Child Care Provider Survey that they did not have a tablet to use for attendance entry.
-These state-issued devices arrived ready to use with the appropriate software already loaded.
+NLF: Boards must notify new Child Care Services (CCS) providers that they must complete the Scholarship Child Care Provider Survey to receive a tablet from KinderSystems.
+These state-issued devices arrive ready to use with the appropriate software already loaded.

-NLF: Boards must inform staff that providers that use child care management software (CCMS) supported by a KinderSystems application programming interface connection may continue to use their current CCMS for attendance collection.
-Only attendance information for children receiving child care scholarships will be uploaded to KinderSystems.
+NLF: Boards must inform staff that providers that use TX3C: KinderBridge with their child care management software (CCMS) supported by a KinderSystems application programming interface connection may continue to use their current CCMS for attendance collection.
+Only attendance information for children receiving child care scholarships will be uploaded to TX3C: KinderConnect.
 The CCMS programs that are currently supported can be found on the TX3C software.

+NLF: Boards must notify providers using TX3C: KinderBridge that they are required to upload attendance to TX3C: KinderConnect at least weekly to remain in compliance with automated attendance requirements.

-NLF: Boards must ensure staff provides sponsors with information on how to access the automated attendance tracking system through the KinderSmart or KinderSign applications.
+NLF: Boards must ensure staff provides sponsors with information on how to access the automated attendance tracking system through the TX3C: KinderSmart or KinderSign applications.
 Sponsors may download the KinderSmart application on their personal devices from the appropriate app store (for iPhone or Android).
-Additionally, sponsors must also be informed of how to use KinderSign on a provider’s tablet if they choose not to use the KinderSmart application.
+Additionally, sponsors must also be informed of how to use TX3C: KinderSign on a provider’s tablet if they choose not to use the KinderSmart application.